How to resize partition on Windows Server 2003

 Check which volume has plenty of free space in the same disk.
 As long as there is free space in any data volumes, you can transfer into C drive.
 In most cases, there is enough free space in the adjacent volume D, so this is an example to shrink D and expand C.

-Steps to resize Server 2003 partitions:
+Detailed steps to resize partitions on Windows Server 2003 (R2):

 Step 1: Right click drive D and select “Resize/Move Volume“.
 In the pop-up window, drag the left border rightwards to shrink it.